Friends of IslandWood

 Give Now

-If you have donated a $150 tax-deductible donation over the last 12 months – you are a Friend of IslandWood!
+If you have made a $150 tax-deductible donation over the last 12 months – you are a Friend of IslandWood!
 If you’re not sure if you qualify, please reach out to our Philanthropy team at [email protected] and they can help you out!

 Please reach out to us at [email protected] and we’ll get back to you shortly.
 Thanks so much for your interest in the program!